uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.Choice**
 ^^^^^^^^^^^^^^^^^
-Choice is a struct for list choices.
+Choice is a struct for the list of choices.

 Syntax: